French court rules firefighters' sex with teen wasn't rape

 Lorraine Questiaux, a lawyer representing the woman and her mother, told The Associated Press that the court had not given “any credible justification for the decision, and they passed the buck.”

-The mother, Corrine Leriche, said she and her daughter would take the case to a European Union court, the European Court of Human Rights.
+The mother, Corrine Leriche, said she and her daughter would take the case to the European Court of Human Rights.

 “France should be ashamed of this verdict.
 It shows that we live in a patriarchal country, where the state is essentially issuing permits to rape," the mother, Leriche told the AP.
 "My daughter was profoundly vulnerable.
 We are devastated.”